LBCrion/sfwbar/doc/sfwbar.rst

   expression.
 In case of the latter, the tooltip will be dynamically updated every time it pops up.

+class <string>
+  set a CSS class for a widget.
+Currently only one class can be set a time.

 interval = <number>
   widget update frequency in milliseconds.